aGoncharuks/twitter-live-wall/README.md

 ## Running application

-Navigate to /server directory and run `npm start` to launch server
+Navigate to /server directory and run `npm install` and then `npm start` to launch server

-Navigate to /client directory and run `ng serve` to launch client
+Navigate to /client directory and run `npm install` and then `ng serve` to launch client

 Navigate to `http://localhost:4200/` to use app